ECB watching excess liquidity closely - Liikanen

 "In the countries that have suffered most from the crisis the level of output is still modest," Liikanen said.

-Liikanen said a recently-announced deal among Finnish companies and key labor unions for a modest wage hike would help improve the competitiveness of Finnish industry and boost economic growth.
+Liikanen said a recently-announced deal among Finnish companies and key labour unions for a modest wage hike would help improve the competitiveness of Finnish industry and boost economic growth.

 "The difference with the summer forecast is that growth next year would be 0.2 percent faster and in 2015 0.4 percent faster," Liikanen told a news conference.